Here Comes Dallas Fed Manufacturing...

 Heads up!
-Minutes away from the release of the Dallas Fed’s monthly survey of regional manufacturing activity, due out at 10:30 AM ET.
+Minutes away from the release of the Dallas Fed’s monthly survey of regional manufacturing conditions, due out at 10:30 AM ET.

-Economists predict the headline index will improve to 7.5 from June’s 6.5 reading, suggesting improving business conditions for regional manufacturers.
+Market economists predict the headline index will moderate to 5.0 from 7.4 last month, indicating a slowing pace of expansion in the region.

 We will have the full release LIVE at 10:30 AM ET.
 Click here to refresh for the latest >